 Step 1 completed 🙂 Let us proceed to next step .

 To configure CMG we need at least One certificate (Server authentication certificate).
-Based need or scenario you may need more certificate.
+Based on need or scenario you may need more certificates.
 In this post or scenario, we need One certificate only (Server Authentication).
-Let us discuss server side and client side certificates
+Let us discuss server-side and client-side certificates

 Server Side certificate

-Third party vendors like DigCert or Microsoft PKI can issue Server authentication certificate.
+Third-party vendors like DigiCert or Microsoft PKI can issue a Server authentication certificate.
 Certificate issued by both supported.
 In this post, we will use Microsoft Enterprise PKI.

 The server authentication certificate is mandatory while configuring CMG for any scenario.
 In part 1 of this post, we discussed different CMG scenarios.

-Note: Microsoft recommend using trusted third party certificate provider like DigiCert, etc. Windows 10 trusts these third party certificates without any Root certificate dependency.
+Note: Microsoft recommends using a trusted third party certificate provider like DigiCert, etc. Windows 10 trusts these third party certificates without any Root certificate dependency.
 We will discuss more in later sections.

 Let us discuss the steps to get the server authentication certificate.

 - Step 1: Create server authentication certificate template

 - Step 2: Enable server authentication certificate template